tshepang/blog/content/Requiem For A Dream (2000).md

 categories = ['movies']
 +++

-It\'s only truly masterful/great movies which offer great experiences on a revisit as on the first viewing.
-This, Darren Aronofosky\'s disturbing masterpiece, is one of them.
-The story is quite simple, focusing on 4 characters, and each having drug additions, and it\'s about the horrid results that follow.
+It's only truly masterful/great movies which offer great experiences on a revisit as on the first viewing.
+This, Darren Aronofosky's disturbing masterpiece, is one of them.
+The story is quite simple, focusing on 4 characters, and each having drug additions, and it's about the horrid results that follow.
 There is good humor here and there, and there is a whole lot of good acting.